sappidus/jime/remark.md

 ]

 --
-.right-column[
-- might explore a *tile*, gaining *inspiration*
+.right-column[- might explore a *tile*, gaining *inspiration*
-- can spend moves before and/or after 2nd action
+- can spend moves before and/or after 2nd action]
-]

 ---